osl-incubator/scicookie/CONTRIBUTING.md

 ### Write Documentation

-cookiecutter-python could always use more documentation, whether as part of the official cookiecutter-python docs, in docstrings, or even on the web in blog posts, articles, and such.
+cookiecutter-python could always use more documentation, whether as part of the official cookieninja docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback